-Some employers have reverted back to in-person interviews now that COVID-19 restrictions have relaxed, but some are still using virtual interviews, particularly for first-round interviews.
+Some employers have reverted back to in-person interviews post-pandemic, but some are still using virtual interviews, particularly for first-round interviews.
 Prepare for phone or virtual interviews as if for a face-to-face interview - don't treat it any less formally.